-No. Students who fill out the Admissions Form for College of DuPage can enroll directly into these classes.
+No, students who apply to Admissions can enroll directly into these classes.
 Some psychology courses do have prerequisites that must be completed before registration.
 It is recommended that students meet with an advisor if they have questions about course or transfer requirements.

 College of DuPage has a Counseling, Advising and Transfer Services office to assist students with less than 33 semester credits with their course and schedule decisions.
 In addition, all full-time Psychology faculty members also serve as advisors for students with more than 33 semester credits in this discipline.